mfroeling/QMRITools-website/pages/seg_seg.md

 ## Data Augmentation and Training

 For training, data is heavily augmented using various techniques such as scale, skew, rotation, translation, noise, sharpen, contrast, and brightness adjustments.
 Training is conducted with a batch size of 2 and a patch size of 40x96x96 voxels, with 512 datasets seen per epoch.
 Patches are selected after data augmentation.
 Training typically continues for 200-300 epochs, taking approximately 8-12 hours.
 Below are examples of 36 different patches with augmentation selected from the same dataset.
-The resulting segmentations from both networks are displayed.
+The resulting segmentation from both networks are displayed.
 The training for the upper leg is shown below.

 {% include page-image im_id="augmentation" %}
 {% include page-image im_id="train" %}

 ## Using SegmentData as a Script

-No Mathematica licence?
+No Mathematica license?
 Not a problem it also works without.
-How this works you can read [here](https://www.qmritools.com/seg/script){:target="_blank"}.
+How this works you can read [in the script tutorial](https://www.qmritools.com/seg/script){:target="_blank"}.

 To use SegmentData as a script, you can refer to the README available on [GitHub](https://github.com/mfroeling/QMRITools/tree/master/scripts){:target="_blank"}.
 The README provides detailed instructions on how to implement the function, ensuring users can effectively utilize the tool for their specific research needs.